 Your vote is important to us whether you own a few or many shares.
-Please complete, sign, date and promptly return the enclosed proxy card in the self-addressed, postage pre-paid envelope provided.
-Return the proxy card even if you plan to attend the meeting.
+Please complete, sign, date and promptly return the enclosed proxy in the self-addressed, postage pre-paid envelope provided.
+Return the proxy even if you plan to attend the Annual Meeting.
 You may always revoke your proxy and vote in person.